GoogleCloudPlatform/dataflux-pytorch/README.md

   print(each_object)
 ```

-Dataflux Dataset for PyTorch offers the flexibility to transform the downloaded raw bytes of data into any format of choice.
+The Accelerated Dataloader for PyTorch offers the flexibility to transform the downloaded raw bytes of data into any format of choice.
 This is particularly useful since the `PyTorch DataLoader` works well with Numpy arrays or PyTorch tensors.

 ```python
 # Assume that you have a bucket with image files and you want